Python

 PacketRC packetCb(batch, packet, packetBytes, packetLen)

-- packetLen: The length of the packet.
+- packetLen: Length of the packet in bytes.

 Methods